rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell-for-default-storage.md

 Here are some important considerations for using HDInsight with Data Lake Store:

-* The option to create HDInsight clusters with access to Data Lake Store as default storage is available for HDInsight version 3.5.
+* The option to create HDInsight clusters with access to Data Lake Store as default storage is available for HDInsight version 3.5 and 3.6.

 * The option to create HDInsight clusters with access to Data Lake Store as default storage is *not available* for HDInsight Premium clusters.

-* For HBase clusters (Windows and Linux), Data Lake Store is *not supported* as a storage option for either default and additional storage.

 To configure HDInsight to work with Data Lake Store by using PowerShell, follow the instructions in the next five sections.

 ## <a name="prerequisites"></a>Prerequisites

 Before you begin this tutorial, make sure that you meet the following requirements:

 * **An Azure subscription**: Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).
-* **Azure PowerShell 1.0 or greater**: See [How to install and configure PowerShell](/powershell/azureps-cmdlets-docs).
+* **Azure PowerShell 1.0 or greater**: See [How to install and configure PowerShell](/powershell/azure/overview).
-* **Windows Software Development Kit (SDK)**: To install Windows SDK, go to [Downloads and tools for Windows 10](https://dev.windows.com/en-us/downloads).
-You use Windows SDK to create a security certificate.
+* **Windows Software Development Kit (SDK)**: To install Windows SDK, go to [Downloads and tools for Windows 10](https://dev.windows.com/downloads).
+The SDK is used to create a security certificate.
 * **Azure Active Directory service principal**: This tutorial describes how to create a service principal in Azure Active Directory (Azure AD).
 However, to create a service principal, you must be an Azure AD administrator.
 If you are an administrator, you can skip this prerequisite and proceed with the tutorial.

     >[!NOTE]